When Documents Need an Apostille: A Clear Guide for International Use

 Judgments

-When an Apostille Is Not Required
+When an Apostille Is NOT Required

 An apostille is not needed when:

-The receiving authority does not require international certification
+The receiving authority does not require certification

-The destination country is not part of the Hague Convention (authentication is required instead)
+The destination country is not part of the Hague Convention

 Apostille vs Authentication: A Critical Distinction